number1hustler/candle-order-api/README.md

 ## This API uses Redis for the DB and ORM

-To install Redis Stack locally via docker download this image
+To install Redis Stack locally via docker

 1. Have docker installed - `https://www.docker.com/`
 2. Run these commands for Redis Stack locally